Aaron Duran: Boo Yah Awards

-From 2008 to 2012, Duran and Daly organized an awards show/listener party for Geek in the City: Radio" fans.
+From 2008 to 2012, Duran and Daly organized an awards show/listener party for Geek in the City: Radio fans.
 It would include categories similar to the Academy Awards, but with some more geeky interpretations.
 The events were held at local Portland businesses, and were often well attended for a podcast event, with listeners from all across North America (and a few from Europe), coming to partake in the camaraderie.
 Due to logistical challenges, the show was cancelled in 2013, and has not yet returned.

 Writing

 La Brujeria

 Upset with the current state of comics, Aaron began working on his own comic in 2007.
 He was able to locate an artist in 2009 and a letterer in 2010 and began self publication in January 2011.
 At present, the comic is available in many comic stores in Portland and online at Geek in the City.com.
-La Brujeria's plot involves a Mexican American woman named Althalia, gifted with powers from her ancestors, joining a paranormal investigation company based in Portland.
+La Brujerias plot involves a Mexican American woman named Althalia, gifted with powers from her ancestors, joining a paranormal investigation company based in Portland.
 The comic draws on Duran's heritage, adoration for comics such as Hell Boy and love of Portland.